 WireGuard’s highest performance comes from running in-kernel.
 Its inclusion in the Linux kernel should lead to significantly higher uptake in projects and organizations requiring virtual private network capability.

 - Simple and easy to use.
 Easy to configure and deploy as SSH, and easy to implement.
 It has significantly less lines of code than other VPNs.

 - Cryptographically sound.
 It uses exceptional cryptography, such as Noise protocol framework, Curve25519, HKDF or BLAKE2.

 - Highly performant.
 Considerable decreased battery usage, faster connection times and lower latencies.

 For further details about the protocol, cryptography and fundamentals, you can read WireGuard’s technical whitepaper.

 The Linux kernel

-The Linux kernel is a monolithic, Unix-like operative system kernel.
-Free and opensource, it was conceived in 1991 by Linus Torvalds.
+The Linux kernel is a monolithic, Unix-like operating system kernel.
+Free and open source, it was conceived in 1991 by Linus Torvalds.
 The Linux OS family is based on this kernel, which dominates almost every segment of computing, from mobile devices to mainframes.
-For instance, the world’s most powerful supercomputers run Linux.
+For instance, the most powerful supercomputers run Linux.